RajSaini23/Pickuplinesultra.com/README.md

 Your app is built as a modern, high-performance Progressive Web App (PWA) using Next.js with static export.
 This makes it incredibly flexible for deployment.

 *   **Firebase Hosting**: The best and easiest option.
 Since it's a Firebase project, you can deploy it with a single command for fast, global hosting.
+The free tier is generous enough for initial launch.
 *   **Vercel / Netlify**: These platforms are built for Next.js and offer seamless, continuous deployment directly from your code repository.
 *   **Mobile App Stores (iOS/Android)**: Because we've integrated **Capacitor**, you can wrap your web app and publish it to the **Apple App Store** and **Google Play Store**.
 The `capacitor.config.ts` file and mobile build scripts are already set up for this.